13-DAY BIRD WATCHING TRIP AROUND SPAIN: From the Med to the Pyrenees with steppes in between

 Common Waxbill (Estrilda astrild) – 7th.
 A couple.
 Introduced from Africa.

 The group tallied 182 species.
 George got 47 life birds (out of a hoped for 56).
 He also nailed down eight of 10 species that he had hoped to get a better view of.
 He also probably picked up 30 new subspecies out of 34 he had targeted.
-All would agree this was a thoroughly rewarding and interesting bird watching trip thanks to Pau’s persistence and hard work.
+All would agree this was a thoroughly rewarding and interesting bird watching trip to Spain thanks to Pau’s persistence and hard work.
 Candidates for Trip Bird are: White-headed Duck, Spanish Imperial Eagle, Little Bustard, Pin-tailed Grouse, Eurasian Eagle Owl, and Rufous-tailed Rock Thrush.

 Wild Boar – 11th.
 A family group of six or so trotting up a sparsely wooded hillside.